jbellis/jamm/README.txt

 Reflection is slow: measuring a one-million object Cassandra Memtable (that is, 1 million children from MemoryMeter.countChildren) took about 5 seconds wall clock time.

+By default, MemoryMeter keeps track of descendents visited by measureDeep with an IdentityHashMap.
+This prevents both overcounting and infinite loops due to cycles in the object graph.
+Of course, this tracking imposes a memory cost of its own.
+You can override this by passing a different tracker provider to the MemoryMeter constructor.
+Jamm provides AlwaysEmptySet, which allows add() calls but never remembers anything, as one alternative.
+(Obviously this will break painfully if there actually are cycles present!)
+A more useful alternative, but out of Jamm's scope, would be a tracker using a Bloom filter to implement a probabilistic set interface -- this would have the potential of _undercounting_ due to false positives, but it would guarantee not to loop over cycles.